-To promote the most desirable use of land in the OSC district in accordance with a well conceived provide stability of commercial development, to strengthen the economic base of the City, to protect the character and pattern of desirable development, to conserve the value of land and buildings, and to protect the City's tax revenue, the following specified conditions shall be met by all uses precedent to location in an OSC district:
+To promote the most desirable use of land in the OSC district in accordance with a well conceived plan, to provide stability of commercial development, to strengthen the economic base of the City, to protect the character and pattern of desirable development, to conserve the value of land and buildings, and to protect the City's tax revenue, the following specified conditions shall be met by all uses precedent to location in an OSC district:

-- 1. They generally do not create any significant objectionable influences.
+- They generally do not create any significant objectionable influences.
 The normal operation incident to the use shall in no way diminish or impair property values within the district. - 2.
 They shall be located within a completely enclosed building except for outdoor restaurant seating, off-street parking and public open space or park areas.
-Outdoor storage and display shall be prohibited.
+Outdoor storage and display shall be prohibited, except that in conjunction with a permitted general hospital use that is otherwise in compliance with this